aws-samples/sagemaker-workshop/content/security_for_sysops/team_resources/secure_environment_lab.md

 weight = 11
 +++

 A data science project team have requested a cloud environment to begin their project.
 As a project administrator you will use the Service Catalog portfolio, managed by the Cloud Platform Engineering team, to provision a secure VPC and related resources for the data science team.
 In this lab, you will use Amazon Service Catalog to provision this data science environment.
-Following the steps below create an environment which contains:
+By following the steps below you will create an environment which contains:

  - AWS VPC with no IGW
  - VPC endpoints to Amazon S3, Amazon SageMaker, CloudWatch, STS
- - IAM roles for the data science administrator and the data scientist
+ - IAM roles for the project's data science administrator and the data scientists
  - Store AWS resource names/identifiers in AWS SSM Parameter Store for future reference
- - Service Catalog Portfolio of products for the data science users
+ - Service Catalog Portfolio of products for the data science team
  - AWS KMS key for encrypting data at rest
  - Amazon S3 buckets dedicated to the project
  - Amazon CodeCommit Git repository for project source code